State of Bengal: Career

 In 1987, Zaman set up the State of Bengal group in London after a visit to Noakhali, Bangladesh, where he interacted with traditional folk musicians and dancers.
 Original members of the group included his youngest brother Deeder Zaman (who later became vocalist of Asian Dub Foundation).
 Outside of the State of Bengal project, Zaman also worked with British Asian youth groups, setting up music training workshops.
 After working in a variety of communities from across the country.
 Sam founded and set up Betelnut Records.

 Formerly a teacher, Zaman worked at youth centres.
 State of Bengal was a DJ at the Anokha club in London's East End during the mid-1990s.
 His tracks "Flight IC408" and "Chittagong Chill" – written and produced with Matt Mars – were featured on Anokha – Soundz of the Asian Underground compilation, and helped him gain prominence.
 Singer Björk discovered his work at Anokha, he opened for her on the Homeogenic world tour, and remixed her track "Hunter", also signing to the One Little Indian record label.
 State of Bengal took up residency at the 333, in Hoxton on the Off Centre club nights, he continued with his DJ and did extensive remix work.

 He produced his debut album, Visual Audio in 1998 which also featured Suzana Ansar and followed that up with Walking On, a collaboration with Ananda Shankar in 1999.
 His next album was also a collaboration, Tana Tani with Paban Das Baul, in 2004 and then in 2007 he released Skip-ji on his own record label.

 Alongside his DJ and music work, Zaman continued to teach and deliver music workshops.

 Personal life and death

-Zaman was the eldest of 5 siblings, with two younger sisters and two brothers.
+Zaman was the eldest of five siblings, with two younger sisters and two brothers.
 His family called him Arun, which means sun rising.

-On 19 May 2015 Zaman died in hospital.
+On 19 May 2015 Zaman died in hospital of a suspected heart attack.

 On 15 June 2017, the British Plaque Trust honoured Zaman by unveiling a Blue Plaque outside his home and studio in East London, where all his albums were created.